A brief guide to the Coronavirus Job Retention Scheme, what it means for the events industry and event staff, and who is eligible for furlough.

 How are 80% of wages being calculated?

-For employees who receive a regular salary 80% is calculated based on an employee’s actual salary before tax (ie their gross salary), as of 28 February. ***This date has now changed to 19th march 2020.
+For employees who receive a regular salary, employers calculate 80% based on the employee’s actual salary before tax (i.e., their gross salary) as of 28 February.
+This date has now changed to 19th March 2020.

 Most event staff, crew, hospitality staff, performers etc will be on shorter, flexible contracts.
-For these types of employees whose pay varies, eg. zero-hour or flexible contracts, the 80% limit will be applied to the higher of:
+For employees with variable pay, such as those on zero-hour or flexible contracts, employers will apply the 80% limit to the higher of the following:

 – the same month’s earnings from the previous year; or